-- With a rolling pin, roll out the 'log' to about 30 inches long and 12 inches wide. f
+With a rolling pin, roll out the log to about 30 in x 12 in.

-- Spread the filling of choice along the length of the dough, leaving about 2 inches at the other end.
+Spread the poppy seed filling along the length of the dough, leaving about 2 inches at the other end.

-- Roll roulade, 'jelly-roll' fashion away from yourself and pinch the ends so it does not come apart.
+Roll it 'jelly-roll' fashion away from yourself and pinch the ends so it does not come apart.

 - With a sharp knife and a quick motion, cut the roulade about every 3 inches and transfer to a baking sheet, keeping the poppy seed buns about 3 inches apart.

 How to shape a "heart" pastry bun: With a knife cut in the middle of each piece, leaving the two pieces attached by about 1/2 inch of dough.
 Take the two ends, separate them and lay them inside part out facing up, side by side, making it look like a heart.

 - Transfer to a baking sheet, lined with parchment paper.
 Continue with the rest of the dough, placing each piece about 3 inches apart.

 - Cover with a clean kitchen or paper towel and place someplace warm (top of cabinets of fridge etc.) allowing the pastries double in size, about 40 minutes.

 20 minutes into the proofing, preheat oven to 350F.

 - Whisk the egg yolk and using a pastry brush, brush pastries with egg yolk mixture right before placing them in the oven.